wdlingit/rackj/walkthrough/Rackj_short_reads_AScomp.md

 ## 6. Alternative-splicing evnet comparison based on ratios with respects to biological replicates

+Similar with the last section, the next command performs treatment-against-control comparisons for three kinds of alternative-splicing events based on files generated in the last-last section for the 6 separate samples.
 ```
 AScomp_separate.pl tair10.strand.cgff control:control_rep1,control_rep2,control_rep4 treatment:treatment_rep5,treatment_rep7,treatment_rep9
 ```
+Pointes to be noticed:
+1. The two parameters `control:control_rep1,control_rep2,control_rep4` and `treatment:treatment_rep5,treatment_rep7,treatment_rep9` are in the form "merged_sample_name:separate_sample1,separate_sample2,..."
+2. For each of the sample names (no matter merged or separate), a corresponding execution of `ASnumbers.pl` is required with exactly the same sample name.
+3. `AScomp_separate.pl` requires output files of `AScomp_merged.pl`.

+In this workthrough example, the command would generate tab-delimited text files named `SS{IR/ES/DA}s_control-treatment.xls` ("s" for separate) for the three kinds of alternative-splicing events.
+These files can be opened directed by Excel.
+Rest part of this session explains the three files.
+We assume these files were opened using Excel.

+### Intron-retention: SSIRs_control-treatment.xls

-SSDAs files, columns were colored for easier description:
+SSIRs files, columns were colored for easier description:
-a.
-In first few uncolored columns, there are info of the splicing pattern to be computed.
-Splice2 is the most deviate splicing pattern to Splice1.
+a. gene ID, intron number, and intron length
-b. orange columns, numbers of reads that support the splicing pattern
+b. orange columns, average coverage depths of the intron in biological replicates
-c. green columns, numbers of reads that are NOT supporting the splicing pattern
+c. green columns, sums of average coverage depths of the two neighboring exons of the intron in biological replicates
-d. orange columns, uniq read counts of the gene, for expression levels of the gene
+d. orange columns, ratios of intron depths to exon depths
-e. green columns, log-ratios of numbers of supporting reads versus numbers of non-supporting reads
-f. uncolored columns, P-values of T-TESTs on log-ratios, adjusted P-values, regulation, fold-changes, and P-values by comparing the merged samples
+e. next 6 uncolored columns, T-test P-value that comparing treatment ratios against control ratios, adjusted P-value, regulation, fold-change (-1 for divide-by-zero), P-values by comparing the merged samples, and minimum average depths of neighboring exons
-g. green columns, ratios of numbers of supporting reads versus gene expression levels
-h. uncolored columns, P-values of T-TESTs on ratios, adjusted P-values, regulation, and fold-changes (-1 for divide-by-zero)
+f. rest uncolored columns, fractions of the intron been covered by reads.

-Note that P-values by comparing the merged samples (column SSDAm) can be considered as a confidence indicator that a small one (ex: <0.05) means enough evidence of the change.
+Note that P-values by comparing the merged samples (column SSIRm) can be considered as a confidence indicator that a small one (ex: <0.05) means enough evidence of the change.

+### Exon-skipping: SSESs_control-treatment.xls

 SSESs files, columns were colored for easier description:
 a.
 In first few uncolored columns, there are info of the splicing pattern to be computed